YangYangCoding/Shell-example-Convert-jpeg-images-to-png-images/README.md

 Second shell script email_image.sh which given a list of image files as arguments displays them one-by-one.
 After the user has viewed each image the script should prompt the user for an e-mail address.
 If the user does enter an email address, the script should prompt the user for a message to accompany the image and then send the image to e-mail address. to that address.

 There is an example below:

+$ ./email_image.sh penguins.png treefrog.png
+Address to e-mail this image to? yangyang01011001@gmail.com Message to accompany image?
+I like penguins! penguins.png send to yangyang01011001@gmail.com Address to e-mail this image to? yangyang01011001@gmail.com Message to accompany image?
+I like tree frog! treefrog.png send to yangyang01011001@gmail.com